 “Queen & Slim,” written and produced by Lena Waithe, stars Daniel Kaluuya (the Oscar-nominated actor from “Get Out”) and Jodie Turner-Smith.
 The film has grossed nearly $30 million at the domestic box office, outperforming analysts’ expectations.

 A representative for the HPFA disputed the claim that members didn’t watch the film.
-All voters had been sent screeners and could have seen it at home.
 “The HFPA maintains that ‘Queen & Slim’ was in the conversation amongst the membership,” the organization told Variety in a statement.

 Universal Pictures, which distributed the movie, declined to comment.